 I end up needing to know far more than comfortable about who pays for what, how roommates handle the fridge, and what the prospects for a bonus this year are.
 Worse, do I need to probe for the likelihood the client will lose their job?

 It is absolutely infuriating when the means test disqualifies the client who pays their taxes, drives a paid-for car, and rents.
 Isn’t that behavior that we should applaud rather than penalize?
-Instead, the client who owes back taxes, underwithholding, big mortgage payments and newish cars fares better on the test.
+Instead, the client who owes back taxes, big mortgage payments, second homes, and newish cars fares better on the test.